Resources

 - Python is free software.
 Use these links to download Python for your own computer, regardless of whether it's running Windows, MacOS, or Linux.

 - Python — this is the official Python distribution, which has everything you need to get started, including the IDLE development environment.
 Most books and tutorials are based on this.
 Be sure to download version 3.something, not version 2.
+Available for Windows, MacOS, Linux; also Android for Chromebook.

 - PythonAnywhere — this is a version which runs in your Web browser, so no need to install anything on your computer.
 Sign up for a free "Beginner" account, which should be sufficient.
 Requires an Internet connection to use.
+(I find it a little cumbersome and confusing, but that might be just me.)

 - Pydroid 3 - IDE for Python 3 — for Android phones (pricey?)